Elegant William IV rosewood desk/library - antique

 Description

-Elegant writing desk / William William IV library made of rosewood, with a brass-inlaid top featuring a brown writing surface and 2 brass drawers with fluted fittings and brass handles, all supported by simple supports ending in dropped legs and original casters.
+Elegant writing desk / William William IV library made of rosewood, with a brass-inlaid top featuring a brown writing surface and 2 brass drawers with fluted fittings and brass handles, all supported by straight supports ending in dropped legs and original casters.
 This antique desk has been restored and is ready to be placed in your home.

 Unique antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its characteristic features.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by the reign of Napoleon.
-This period emphasized grandeur and drew heavily on Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This period is associated with Napoleon’s reign, which imposed a strong resemblance to Roman and Greek ornamentation.

 Attributes / Details

-Age 19th century
+| Age | 19th century |

-Year 1830
+| Year | 1830 |

-Condition After renovation
+| Condition | After renovation |

-Destiny For the office and office
+| Destiny | For the office and office |

 See catalog